 Classroom-specific additional control measures during the pandemic

-The transient nature of the population using and passing through classrooms could result in greater numbers and density of people in these indoor spaces compared to others.
+The transient nature of the population using and passing through high capacity classrooms could result in greater numbers and density of people in these indoor spaces compared to others.
 As a result, the following measures, which are also described in more detail here, are being implemented in classroom environments based on the recommendations provided by an external review of classrooms:

 - Performing an HVAC assessment, including conducting air surveys, to determine air flow rates in classrooms.

 - Setting a target ventilation rate of six equivalent air changes per hour (ACH) for classroom environments when they are in use.
 This is the same standard used in healthcare settings, such as patient examinations rooms.

 - Enhancing ventilation measures in classrooms that do not meet the equivalent ACH target.
 Classrooms that do not meet this ventilation target will undergo the following:

 - Exploring and making changes to existing equipment and/or operations to meet the equivalent ACH target, if feasible, safe, and appropriate.

 - If further measures are required to meet the equivalent ACH target in the space, installing one or multiple local air filtration units to supplement the air flow rate.